maxim/shmacros/README.md

 - `should_rest_route :show, :new, :create`

   Provides shortcut to declaring multiple `should_route` tests if routes are supposed to be REST-style.
 If action names are omitted defaults to testing all 7 RESTful actions.
 Accepts option `:singular => true` for singular routes such as profile or account controller.
+Usually guesses controller name, but can be overridden with `:controller => "Profile"` option.

 Contact/Contribute
 ------------------